 Prizes: $1500 based on 50 entries (adjusted proportionally if there are a different number of players except $750 is guaranteed).
 1st-$300, 2nd-$200, 3rd-$125, U2100, U1900, U1700, U1500, U1300/Unrated: 1st-$100, 2nd-$75 (unrated players are only eligible for the 1st, 2nd, 3rd, and U1300/Unrated prizes).
 Upset bonus prize (the player with an established rating who beats a higher rated player by the largest rating difference)-$50.
 Prizes are combined and split if there is a tie.

 Grand Prix: This tournament is part of the Northwest Chess Grand Prix, which awards cash prizes to players who are active and perform well in Grand Prix events over the course of the year

-Qualifiers: This tournament is a qualifier for the 2020 Oregon Invitational Tournament and 2019 OSCF State Championship
+Qualifiers: This tournament is a qualifier for the Challengers section of the 2020 Oregon Closed and qualifier for the 2019 OSCF State Championship

 Location: Portland Chess Club, 8205 SW 24th Ave, Portland, OR 97219

 Notes: 1) While this tournament is open to scholastic players, it’s only recommended for mature scholastic players who are capable of playing in a serious tournament and against adults.
 2) This tournament uses the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.